Configuring OWB Installed as Part

 4. On the Welcome screen of the Repository assistant, click Next.

-4. On the Database Information screen, enter the connection information (Host Name, Port Number, and Oracle Service Name) for the repository database, and click Next.
+the connection information (Host Name, Port Number, and Oracle Service Name)

 5. On the Choose Operation screen, select Manage Warehouse Builder Workspaces.